Amanda Fuller

 Amanda Fuller (born August 27, 1984) is an American actress.
-She is best known for being the second actress to portray Kristin Baxter on FOX's Last Man Standing.
+She is perhaps best known for being the second actress to portray Kristin Baxter on the ABC/Fox sitcom Last Man Standing.

 Career

 Early career

 In Buffy the Vampire Slayer, Fuller played Eve, one of the potential slayers who appeared in the final season.
 In 'Til There Was You, Fuller played the role of Debbie, a 13-year-old whose mature role was played by Jennifer Aniston.
 In Askari, she played opposite Oscar-winning actress Marlee Matlin.